Category: News

 Meet Tan Xujie, a new Master’s student in the Lab

 Tan Xujie has just started research training in the Jakobsson Lab.
-For the next six weeks, he will work with Per Sjödin on how mutation spectra (which types of mutations are most common) vary between genomes.
+For the next 4 months, he will work with Per Sjödin on how mutation spectra (which types of mutations are most common) vary between genomes.
 More specifically, how much it differs between modern humans, Neanderthals and Denisovans.
 Welcome to the group, Tan!